-Tool Primer: How to Choose & Use a Circular Saw
+Tool Primer: How to Select and Use a Circular Saw

 The Model 77 hasn’t changed much, but worm-drive saws such as the 77 have become the realm of framers, carpenters and other tradesmen and women who make a living with the tool.
 For a weekend warrior like myself and many others, we use a sidewinder.
 The sidewinder came about from Porter-Cable in 1928.
 In the next post, we’ll walk through selecting ourselves a proper circ saw and I’ll point you in the direction of some internet resources which show you how to use a circular saw.

 - Tough casing.
 Many older saws and some modern saws have metal cases.
 A weekend warrior probably doesn’t really need the extra protection and a hard shell such as the 5480 has goes far enough.

 - Metal base.
 You are going to drop your saw.
 Usually it will be on something hard.
 Invariably, the thin metal base will get the brunt of the drop.
 Get a saw with a thick, solid, hard as nails base.

 - Strong guide knobs and such.
 I’ve seen a few cheap (and some expensive) saws go kaput when the knobs go out.
 Of course, you can replace the parts but the parts will still be plastic and the dealers sometimes gouge you on the shipping.
 Better to have a sturdy, locking set of twisty bits in the first place.

 - Sharp blades.
 Use only sharp carbide blades.
 Go expensive over cheap – stay away from generic and house brands.
 I really like the Freud’s construction blades and tend to use them exclusively.
 If you do any kind of woodworking with a nice plywood or melamine, such as a cabinet or puzzle chairs, you need to get a plywood circular saw blade.